 Adults may enter a maximum of 4 artworks, children may enter 3.
-Paintings; Drawings; Original Prints (excluding children); Photography; Digitally produced artworks, Wall Hung Installations, Collage, miniatures (excluding children) and Moving Image are all accepted.
+Paintings; Drawings; Original Prints (excluding children); Photography; Digitally produced artworks, Wall Hung Installations, Collage and miniatures (excluding children) are all accepted.

 Undertakes that the work is of his/her own origination and that he or she holds all moral and intellectual property rights in that work.